 In Japan, United States servicemen have been taking up the ancient Japanese sport of Sumo wrestling.

-In Japan, United States servicemen have been taking up the ancient Japanese sport of Sumo wrestling.
+Background: In Japan, United States servicemen have been taking up the ancient Japanese sport of Sumo wrestling.
 At one base it's so popular that a club has been formed.

 SYNOPSIS: The base is in Misawa City in the northern part of Japan's main island of Honshu and servicemen there have managed to enlist the aid of Japanese instructors to teach them the sport.